-Health Services provides appropriate, comprehensive medical and counseling services to address the needs of college students.
+The Pelham Medical Service provides appropriate, comprehensive medical services to address the needs of college students.

 See Current Fees for costs and coverage on the student health plan, the optional plan and private insurance.

-These services include annual Pap testing, sexually transmitted disease screening, contraception, pregnancy testing, evaluation of vaginal infections and evaluation of menstrual irregularities.
+These services include annual Pap testing (beginning at age 21), sexually transmitted infection screening, contraception, pregnancy testing, evaluation of vaginal infections and evaluation of menstrual irregularities.

 In addition to completing pre-travel forms such as needed for JYA, Health Services will review the health issues and needs in your proposed itinerary, whether it be academic related or personal.
 Necessary immunizations will be recommended and administered, and medications, such as malaria prophylaxis, prescribed.

 Immunizations include tetanus; measles, mumps, rubella (MMR); influenza; meningitis; hepatitis A; hepatitis B; Typhim VI; polio injections; and HPV.

 Starter doses of some medications are stocked at Health Services and will be dispensed by staff when appropriate.
 Prescriptions need to be filled at a local pharmacy and paid for by the student.

 Our licensed nutritionist is available weekly by referral only through Health Services, athletics or dining.
 The nutritionist advises on general nutrition, vegetarian diets, eating disorders, weight management, elevated cholesterol, anemia and more.